Certification Authority Authorization (CAA) Records

 How Certification Authority Authorization (CAA) Records Work

-Certification Authority Authorization (CAA) records work by specifying the Certificate Authorities (CAs) authorized to issue SSL Certificates for a particular domain.
+Certification Authority Authorization (CAA) records work by specifying the Certificate Authorities (CA) authorized to issue SSL Certificates for a particular domain.
 These records are stored in your domain's Domain Name System (DNS) records.

 When a Certificate Authority (CA) receives a request to issue an SSL Certificate, it first checks the domain's Domain Name System (DNS) records for a Certification Authority Authorization (CAA) record.
 If a Certification Authority Authorization (CAA) record exists and the Certificate Authority (CA) is not listed, it will refuse to issue the SSL Certificate.
 This prevents unauthorized issuance and strengthens your online security posture, and the process is automatic and transparent to website users.